JaDenis/firebase-scenekit-example/README.md

 ## Requirements

  - CocoaPods(https://guides.cocoapods.org/using/getting-started.html)
- -
+ - iOS 8 or higher

 ## Installation

 1. Clone this repository.
-3. cd into the directory and do a `pod install`
+2. cd into the directory and do a `pod install`
-4. Open up FirebaseSceneKitExample.workspace
+3. Open up FirebaseSceneKitExample.workspace
-5. Run the project!
+4. Run the project!
-6.